hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 **Exercise**:

-1. We mentioned that FastQC has mult-threading capability, but have not provided information on how to use it.
+1. We mentioned that FastQC has multi-threading capability, but have not provided information on how to use it.
 Since you are new to FastQC, you may need to explore the help documentation to get more information.
 Use the `--help` argument to check what arguments are available for FastQC.

 ```bash
 $ fastqc --help